VPhilavong/Mango/README.md

       SPOTIPY_REDIRECT_URI='your_redirect_uri'
       ```

-5. Run the Django development server:
+5. Run start.py from root:
     ```sh
     # Ensure you are in app directory
-    python manage.py runserver
+    python start.py
     ```

-6. Open your browser and navigate to `http://127.0.0.1:8000/` to see the application.
+6. Open your browser and navigate to `http://127.0.0.1:3000/` to see the application.

-## Usage

-- Navigate to the homepage to see your top artists.
-- Click on the "Top Genres" link to see a pie chart of your top genres.